-At last, we compute the possible contribution from the gradient of chemical potential over temperature led by $\mathcal{S_{\textrm{chemical}}^{\mu}}$ in Eq. (\ref{eq:S_all}).
-For simplicity, we assume that the chemical potential is constant near the freezeout hypersurface and $\nabla\mu/T\simeq\mu\nabla(1/T)$.
+At last, we compute the possible contribution from the gradient of the chemical potential over the temperature led by $\mathcal{S_{\textrm{chemical}}^{\mu}}$ in Eq. (\ref{eq:S_all}).
+For simplicity, we assume that the chemical potential is constant near the freeze-out hypersurface and $\nabla\mu/T\simeq\mu\nabla(1/T)$.
 In Fig. \ref{fig:PzPy_eta016-1}, we choose the quark chemical potential $\mu=10$ MeV.
-Similar to the shear viscous tensor, the $\mathcal{S_{\textrm{chemical}}^{\mu}}$ leads to the ``same'' sign contribution, qualitatively consistent with experimental data, to the local spin polarization in both $z$ and $y$ directions and in the two scenarios.
-However, $\mathcal{P}_{\textrm{chemical}}^{\mu}\propto\mu$ is highly suppressed by other contributions in $\mathcal{P}_{\textrm{total}}^{\mu}$.
+Similarly to the shear viscous tensor, $\mathcal{S_{\textrm{chemical}}^{\mu}}$ leads to the ``same'' sign contribution, qualitatively consistent with the experimental data, to the local spin polarization both in the $z$ and $y$ directions and in the two scenarios.
+However, $\mathcal{P}_{\textrm{chemical}}^{\mu}\propto\mu$ is greatly suppressed by other contributions to $\mathcal{P}_{\textrm{total}}^{\mu}$.
 So far, they are almost negligible in the current study.
-However, $\mathcal{P_{\textrm{chemical}}^{\mu}}$ might be important in the low-energy collisions.
-We will leave it for the future studies.
+However, $\mathcal{P_{\textrm{chemical}}^{\mu}}$ might be important in low-energy collisions.
+We leave this for future studies.